simpleinjector/Documentation/source/servicecollectionintegration.rst

 Integrating with Microsoft Logging
 ==================================

-The *SimpleInjector.Integration.ServiceCollection* package simplifies integration with Microsoft's `Microsoft.Extensions.Logging.ILogger` by introducing an **UseLogging** extension method:
+The *SimpleInjector.Integration.ServiceCollection* package simplifies integration with Microsoft's `Microsoft.Extensions.Logging.ILogger` by introducing an **AddLogging** extension method:

 .. code-block:: c#

-    .UseSimpleInjector(container, options =>
+    .AddSimpleInjector(container, options =>
     {
-        options.UseLogging();
+        options.AddLogging();
     });

-Calling **UseLogging()** allows application components to depend on the (non-generic) `Microsoft.Extensions.Logging.ILogger` abstraction, as shown in the following listing:
+Calling **AddLogging()** allows application components to depend on the (non-generic) `Microsoft.Extensions.Logging.ILogger` abstraction, as shown in the following listing:

 .. code-block:: c#